miniwdl-ext/miniwdl-aws/README.md

 By default, `gpu: true` translates to a requirement for a single GPU.
 The WDL spec defines this as a boolean value, so there is no clear way to request multiple GPUs for a given task.
 The configuration `MINIWDL__AWS__GPU_VALUE` can be set to an integer *N* to make *all* tasks with `gpu: true` require *N* GPUs.

+Alternatively, miniwdl-aws also recognizes the `acceleratorType` and `acceleratorCount` attributes used by [AWS HealthOmics](https://docs.aws.amazon.com/omics/latest/dev/parameters-and-input-wdl.html).
+Any `acceleratorType` starting with "nvidia" translates to a Batch GPU requirement; the actual GPU type will depend on the instance type(s) made available by the compute environment.

 Multi-GPU operations may need more shared memory than Batch typically makes available in each task container.
 To increase the available shared memory, set e.g. `MINIWDL__AWS__CONTAINER_PROPERTIES='{"linuxParameters":{"sharedMemorySize":4096}}'`

 ## Contributing